+For many of us, the stress of creating a great introduction drives the dreaded cursor feedback loop: Blink.
 Blink.
 Blink.
-Blink.
-It's the dreaded cursor-on-a-blank-screen experience that all writers -- amateur or professional, aspiring or experienced -- know and dread.
+The cursor-on-a-blank-screen sits, waiting for your brilliance but you just can’t find the words.
+It’s something that all writers — amateur or professional, aspiring or experienced — know and dread.
 And of all times for it to occur, it seems to plague us the most when trying to write an introduction.

 I mean, you already have a blog post you want to write.
 Can't you just dive in and write it?
-Why all the pomp and circumstance with this dag-blasted introduction?
+Why all the focus on getting the introduction right?

 Let's break down exactly how to write an introduction that's short, effective, and relatively painless.
 And if you're ever having trouble churning out those intros, come back here and re-read this formula to lift yourself out of that writing rut.